lino-framework/book/docs/dev/install.rst

 This document describes how to install a Lino **development environment** (which is easier than :doc:`/admin/install`).

-No, sorry, you cannot simply do :cmd:`pip install lino`.
+No, you cannot simply do :cmd:`pip install lino`.
 That's because making this possible requires some extra work, and we just didn't yet find anybody who would to do that job.
 Ticket :ticket:`2347` is open.
 Yes, Lino requires you to learn some extra lessons about cloning repositories, installing development packages and manging virtual environments.
 But take it easy and enjoy.
 That knowledge might turn out useful for your other projects as well.

 This document is written for Debian_ and derivated distributions.
 Other Linuxes should be pretty similar.
 On proprietary operating